radirobi97/tutorials/docker/docker_compose.md

 services:
   app:                                #name of the service
-    build: .                          #we want to use our Dockerfile to build an image
+    build: .                          #we want to use our Dockerfile to build an image, this is the folder where our files located
     image: takacsmark/flask-redis:1.0 #this will be the name of the image
     restart: alwas                    #restart policies can be defines, it determines when to restart a given container
     environment:                      #setting environtment variables